Ohredhead/DnD/Session Prep/A Fire in Gildani Glen.md

 - They know the name of the town mayor, [[Grifford Tolk]], and have a [[Tablet of Mater]] with a guild seal on it to prove their legitimacy and to allow the free passage through the [[Mislan Woods]].
 - They are somewhat familiar with the [[Mislan Woods]] as it is a common area to travel through.
 ## PCP2 Info
-- They are fully familiar with the town of [[Gildani]] and the starting layout of the mine as they have passed their.
+- They are fully familiar with the hamlet of [[Gildani]] and the starting layout of the mine as they have passed their.
 - They know [[Ferite’s Company]], the dwarf company, that is contracted to manage the mine.